-THE DISPUTE BEFORE THE COURT
+THE DISPUTE BEFORE THE COURT OF APPEAL

-- The subject matter of the proceedings is the opposition brought by L.T. s.s. against debit notice no [...] issued by the INPS (the Italian National Social Welfare Institution) in December 2013, containing an order to pay disparities in contributions and civil penalties in relation to fixed-term agricultural workers employed by L.T. in the first quarter of 2007, for whom the contributions had been calculated by the company on the basis of the hours actually worked and not on the basis of the daily working time of 6.30 hours established by the Contratto Collectivo Nazionale di Lavoro (National Collective Labour Agreement, 'CCNL'). - The Corte di Appello di Firenze Sezione Lavoro (Court of Appeal Labour Division, Florence, Italy), [...] reversing the judgment of the Tribunale di Grosseto (District Court, Grosseto, Italy), dismissed the opposition and held that the claim made by means of the debit notice was well founded, on the ground that the pay of fixed-term agricultural workers should be calculated on the basis of 6.30 hours of work per day and not on the basis of the hours actually worked. - The Court of Cassation Labour Division, [...] referred the case back to this Court of Appeal, stating the following principle of law: 'The social security contributions payable by agricultural employers on the wages paid to fixed-term agricultural workers must be calculated, in accordance with the combined provisions of Article 1(1) of decreto legge n.
-338/1989 (Decree Law No 338/1989) and Article 40 of the CCNL of 6 July 2006, exclusively on the hours actually worked, unless it appears in practice that, in the event of interruptions due to force majeure, the employer has ordered the worker to remain on the premises at his disposal.'
+- The subject matter of the proceedings is the opposition brought by A.M. against two debit notices issued by the INPS (the Italian National Social Welfare Institution) in December 2013, and served by the then Equitalia Centro s.p.a. (now Agenzia delle entrate Riscossione (Revenue Agency Collection)), containing an order to pay disparities in contributions and civil penalties in relation to fixed-term agricultural workers employed by A.M. in 2007, for whom the contributions had been calculated by the employer on the basis of the hours actually worked and not on the daily working time of 6.30 hours established by the Contratto Collettivo Nazionale di Lavoro (National Collective Labour Agreement, 'CCNL').
+More particularly: - notice No 351 2013 00015706 01 000, ordering payment of the sum of EUR 4.1, in respect of the LV.S. contributions (contributions made for dependent employees in respect of injury and old-age) and the corresponding civil penalties for fixed-term agricultural workers employed during the first quarter of 2007; - notice No 351 2013 00015707 02 000, ordering payment of the sum of EUR 3 932.27 in respect of the I.V.S. contributions and the corresponding civil penalties for fixed-term agricultural workers employed in the second quarter of 2007. - The Corte d'appello di Firenze Sezione Lavoro (Court of Appeal Labour Division, Florence, Italy), [...], reversing the judgment of the Tribunale di Grosseto (District Court, Grosseto, Italy), dismissed the objection and held that the claim which was the subject of the debit notice was well founded, on the ground that the pay of fixed-term agricultural workers should be calculated on the basis of 6.30 hours of work per day and not on the basis of the hours actually worked. - 3 The Court of Cassation Labour Division, [...] referred the case back to this Court of Appeal, stating the following principle of law: 'The social security contributions payable by agricultural employers on the wages paid to fixed-term agricultural workers must be calculated, in accordance with the combined provisions of Article 1(1) of decreto legge n.
+338/1989 (Decree Law) No 338/1989) [...], and Article 40 of the CCNL of 6 July 2006, exclusively on the hours actually worked, unless it appears in practice that, in the event of interruptions due to force majeure, the employer has ordered the worker to remain on the premises at his disposal'.